nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

   The internal username is also the default name for the user home folder in ownCloud.
 It is also a part of remote URLs, for instance for all \*DAV services.
   With this setting the default behaviour can be overridden.
-To achieve a similar behaviour as before ownCloud 5 enter the user display name attribute in the following field.

   Leave it empty for default behaviour.
 Changes will have effect only on newly mapped (added) LDAP users.